ifcopenshell.api.pset

 To ensure the appropriate data type is used for properties, a property set template may be used.
 These can be seen as “property specifications”.
 A default selection is provided by buildingSMART, so that all buildingSMART defined standard properties have exactly the same data types and exactly the right property names without fear of invalid data or typos.
 The built-in buildingSMART templates are always loaded.
 However, you may also specify your own templates.
 If you try to add a non-standard property that does not exist in either your own template or in the built-in buildingSMART template, then you have the responsibility to ensure that data types are always consistent and correct.

-• should_purge (bool, optional) – If left as False, properties set to None will be left as None but not removed.
+should_purge (bool, optional) – If set as False, properties set to None will be left as None but not removed.
 If set to true, properties set to None will actually be removed.
+The default of true is the same behaviour as

 None